daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 With weeks like that, when price goes higher and its Friday, then we might expect TGIF when price can retrace 20%-30% of the total weekly range was

+---

+Summary:
+* If we have quite a big ORG (at least 40 handles for NQ), then we can trade 70% probability of the fact that price will trade to C.E. in the first 30 minutes
+* Else if we have not a wide ORG, then we can trade something like yesterday's First Presented FVG
+* Otherwise, we can wait for NY SB and trade that

 ### ICT 2024 Mentorship \ How To Manage Missed Entries \ September 17, 2024
 [ICT 2024 Mentorship \ How To Manage Missed Entries \ September 17, 2024]()